OpenCoin/opencoin-playground/v4/docs/faq.md

 You have to talk with your lawyer to check the current situation for country and purpose.
 The old [legal report](reviews.md#legal-review) can be a starting point.

+## Can OpenCoin be used offline?

+When receiving a coin, the coin needs to be [renewed](OpenCoin.md#requestrenew).
+This is needed to prevent the sender to double spend the coin.
+To reach the issuer you will most likely to be online.
+However, if you trust the center, you could delay the renewal operation as long as you like.
+The magic of trust...